martin-t/martin-t.github.io/content/drafts/blog-requirements.md

 [^1]: This is a footnote.

 [^2]: This is another footnote, this time somewhat longer.
 Note that in markdown, you have to leave a blank line between footnote definitions as per [this issue](https://github.com/getzola/zola/issues/585) because of `pulldown-cmark`.
 And just like that we got to test a link and an inline code block.
-Plus _emphasis_, **bold**, and **_bold emphasis_**.
-Note to self: find a way to have multiple paragraphs.
-This is an essential feature because like half of the reason I made a blog is so I have a place I can rant to my heart's content. <!-- LATER -->
+Plus _emphasis_, **bold**, and **_bold emphasis_**.<br/>Note to self: you can use `<br/>` to write multiple paragraphs.
+This is an essential feature because like half of the reason I made a blog is so I have a place I can rant to my heart's content.

 [^3]: This is a third footnote.
 All three should be on the side of the text, not at the end, and should not overlap with the heading or table below.